vaclav2016/xmppredis/README.md

 So, if You want receive jabber-messages via xmppredis - You must execute 'SUBSCRIBE in_testbot' in your application.

+## Authorization scheme for Web Site without keeping password into database

+This project allow build authrization scheme for Your site without keeping password into DB.

+1. Customer of Your site enter his jabber jid.
+2. Script receive jid, generate random password, story at user-session and send it to entered jid.
+3. User receive password and enter it.
+4. Script receive password from Web-from and check his with session-stored password.

+So, nobody can steal your passwords database.

 ## Xmppredis run and configuration